rorticus/request/README.md

 ### Quick Start

-To make simple GET requests, you must register your provider (node, fetch, or XHR) then make the request.
+To make simple GET requests, you must register your provider (node, or XHR) then make the request.
 The overall format of the API resembles the [Fetch Standard](https://fetch.spec.whatwg.org/).

 ```ts